Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: Conclusions

 \section{Conclusions}

-In summary, we report the crystal structures, magnetic structures and their correlations with the polyhedral distortions in FeMn$_{2}$O$_{4}$ spinel.
-A first-order structural transition from cubic to tetragonal with a large thermal hysteresis (120 K) is found at high temperature ($T_{S}\approx750$ K for the warming process).
-A large intrinsic trigonal distortion exists even in the cubic phase and extends to the tetragonal phase, which however does not contribute to the structural transition.
+In summary, we report the crystal and magnetic structures and two distinct magnetoelastic couplings in FeMn$_{2}$O$_{4}$.
+A first-order structural transition from cubic to tetragonal with large thermal hysteresis (120 K) is found at high temperature ($T_{S}\approx750$ K on warming).
+A large intrinsic trigonal distortion of the BO$_{6}$ octahedron exists even in the cubic phase and extends to the tetragonal phase, which however does not contribute to the structural transition.
 Instead, the structural transition results from the elongation of both tetrahedra and octahedra driven by orbitally active Mn$^{3+}$ at the B site.
-This indicates the existence of the orbital-lattice coupling at $T_{S}$.
-Remarkably, we find the anomalies in polyhedral distortion and lattice constants driven by the collinear FI order with moment along the $a_{T}$ axis, reflecting a strong magnetoelastic coupling at $T_{N1}\approx400$ K. Such magnetoelastic coupling does not affect the bond angles in tetrahedra or octahedra.
-With further cooling to $T_{N2}\approx65$ K, a noncollinear FI order with spin canting at only half of the B sites is found, which drives the anomalies in the O-B-O bond angles in the octahedra without affecting much the bond lengths of both tetrahedra and octahedra.
+This indicates the existence of an orbital-lattice coupling at $T_{S}$.
+Remarkably, we find the anomalies in polyhedral distortion and the lattice constants driven by the collinear FI order with the moment along the $a_{T}$ axis, reflecting a strong magnetoelastic coupling at $T_{N1}\approx400$ K. Such magnetoelastic coupling does not affect the bond angles in tetrahedra and octahedra.
+Below $T_{N2}\approx65$ K, a noncollinear FI order with spin canting at only half of the B sites, i.e., B2 site is found, which drives the anomalies in the O-B-O bond angles in octahedra without significant effect on the lattice constants and tetrahedral/octahedral distortion parameters characterized by the ratio of the bond lengths.
 Such a unique noncollinear magnetic ground state in the spinel family indicates that the magnetic couplings in the pyrochlore lattice can be distinct.
+We have also shown the importance of refining a wide-\textbf{$Q$} neutron data to separate the contribution from nuclear and magnetic contributions to the same peak(s) for solving the complicated $k=0$ magnetic order.
 The novel magnetic state and the interplay of spin, lattice and orbital degree of freedom presented here should motivate further experimental and theoretical work on FeMn$_{2}$O$_{4}$, its derivatives and more broadly other spinels.